SegFaulty/RestInCloud/src/Ric/Client/README.md

 * info - sever info, as admin config included
 * health - cluster info, as admin with quota infos and failure details  "OK" / "WARNING" / "CRITICAL"
 * list - list all file(name)s
-* listDetails - list all files with details incl. all versions
 * joinCluster - join/build a cluster (join the connected server to an existing cluster (via clusterServer), or build a cluster with the other server)
 * leaveCluster - disconnect the server from a cluster and remove from all clusterNodes
 * removeFromCluster - remove given server from all clusterNodes